makigas/makibot/README.md

 ## Contributing

 Have an idea?
 Found a bug?
-This is an open source project.
+This is an open source project, so you are free to contribute or provide knowledge if you want.
 See CONTRIBUTING.md for details, but here is the excerpt:

 * Send as many issues/PRs as you need, but please, only one topic per issue/PR.
 * Don't send a non-trivial PR without creating a tracking issue in the issue tracker first.
 * Don't work on top of master branch.

 By submitting an issue or a PR – I'd dare to say that by pressing the Fork button as well –, you declare that you have read and agree with the contents of this document.

 [1]: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token